DaRiv94/fgr_dynamic_auth/README.md

 FGR Dynamic Auth Service was created so that I ([Frankie Riviera](https://frankieriviera.com)) would be able to quickly spin up an authentication and authorization service for my personal projects, while also being dynamic in that it can be configured quickly and easily for different use cases.

-However I have intended on structuring this Readme in such a way that anyone could pull the Docker Image and plug and play with this Auth microservice to hopfully save them from rewriting auth logic the way it has for me.
+However I have intended on structuring this readme in such a way that anyone could pull the Docker image and plug and play with this auth microservice.
+Hopfully it saves you time from rewriting auth logic the way it has for me.

-### The DockerHub image can be found [here](https://hub.docker.com/repository/docker/dariv94/fgrauthservice)
+### The image can be found on DockerHub [here](https://hub.docker.com/repository/docker/dariv94/fgrauthservice)
 Pull down Image
 ```
 docker pull fgrauthservice